xoolive/traffic/traffic/core/readme.md

 - exporting to various formats: csv, hdf5, matplotlib, kml, czml

 A `Traffic` object is a structure flattening several flights.
 It provides methods for accessing every flight by identification (callsign, aircraft id or flight id) and unfolds Flight methods on all flights included.

+## Sector

+A `Sector` object is a list of `ShapelyMixin` objects associated with a lower and a upper altitude.
+A sector provides intersection and clipping methods to `Flight` objects.